chadoh/poemey-writes/24/faith-doubt-reverence.md

 Heaven?
 Check.
 Hell?
 Check.
-Rapture?
-Armageddon?
-1000-year reign of Christ?
-Check check check.
-(Hell and end-times stuff made my brother sad, because he didn't want his friends tortured, but for some reason that never crossed my mind.)
+Rapture & Armageddon?
+Check.
 Six-day creation?
 A 6000-year-old Earth?
 Check and mate.

 That's how I was gonna convince them, I was taught.
-Creation, the foundation of my Christian worldview.
+Creation, the foundation of my worldview.
 Evolution, the foundation of my culture's.
 Aim for the foundation.
 Shake people's belief in their descent from apes, the rest of the Christian worldview follows neatly.
-If Creation and the flood, as outlined in Genesis,
+If Genesis; if Creation and the flood,
     then the prophets.
     If the prophets,
         then Jesus.

-        All of it.
-        My whole faith.

 This was the play.
 I was taught it explicitly,
-in videos that made it seem
-obvious,
-fun,
-bratty.
-And I tried it,
+and I tried it,
 and made a fool of myself,
 and made friends feel attacked.

 It's not surprising to you,
-dear reader,
+dear reader:
-at least,
-I'd imagine,
-it's not surprising to you:

 this was a brittle worldview.

 I spent years missing it.
 Trying to get it back.
-That confidence.
+That certainty.
 That blessed assurance.

 You don't understand.
 Every star in the sky!
-Every constellation.
-Every life form.
-Every planet.
+Every world event.
-Placed there,
-    explicitly,
-hand-picked
+All under control.
+All predicted; foretold;
-    by the Creator,
+hand-picked by the Creator
 for my specific
     and our collective
-enjoyment.
-Our edification.
+edification.
 To draw our eyes upward.
 To focus us on Himself.

-And yes, I'm laughin'.
+And no,
-That doesn't sound desirable to me anymore, either.
+that doesn't sound desirable anymore.
-I don't miss it anymore.
+I don't miss it now.
 But I spent the first...
 three? five? of those ten years, trying to re-achieve